Customer MIDI Vault

 palatino logo

-It is a rare day in the piano industry where a manufacturer comes along who can challenge the status quo and redefine how far your money can go when seeking to purchase a piano based on value.
+It is a rare day when the piano industry sees a manufacturer come along that redefines how far your money can go when seeking to purchase a piano based on value.

-palatino uprightIntroducing the Palatino piano -- the most "cosmopolitan" piano in the world.
+Inside the Palatino piano, it is the most "cosmopolitan" piano in the world.
 A piano is always more than the sum of its parts, but in this case, the Palatino houses some of the best components from around the world.

-First of all, Palatino isn't new to musical instruments, they're just new to pianos.
-They've been making string instruments for a long time.
+First of all, Palatino wasn't new to musical instruments in 2000, they had been making string instruments for a many decades.
 The skilled labor and experienced management at Palatino created a great foundation for quality pianos.
 But without high quality components and precise machinery from all over the world, the Palatino could have easily been another nameless, faceless, Chinese piano.
+Many brands have already come and gone in the first decade of the new millennium.

 PALATINO STORY FROM THE SHOWROOM FLOOR #1: